 Rutgers Global Grants

 The Rutgers Global Office provides financial support to faculty, researchers, post-docs, and graduate students in the form of the Rutgers Global Grant Program.
 These grants are designed to support efforts in internationalizing teaching and research across Rutgers University.
 For more information, please review the information on the Rutgers Global Site.
-Team members from the SEBS Office of International Programs are happy to assist as needed.
+Team members from the SEBS Office of Global Engagement are happy to assist as needed.

 The Fulbright Scholars program supports faculty and researcher mobility with government sponsorship through the Department of State’s Bureau of Educational and Cultural Affairs.
 In collaboration with binational partnerships, U.S. and foreign participants are encouraged to explore a wide variety of academic interests including science, business, academe, public service, government, and the arts.
 The program is designed to increase mutual understanding and respect of cultural nuance across the United States and other countries.
 The program is administered by the Council for International Exchange of visitors, a division of the Institute of International Education.